ietf/authors.ietf.org/rfc-publication-process.md

 A document that belongs to a cluster is placed in `REF` state once its `EDIT` state has finished until the editing of the other documents in the cluster is complete so that all cluster documents will enter the final quality-control state `RFC-EDITOR` together.

 ## IANA processing
-If the document contains IANA actions then they are sent by the RPC to IANA for processing.
-This generally takes place in parallel with editing and so the document remains in `EDIT` state and has the `*A` (IANA) flag assigned to indicate that IANA processing is underway.
+If the document contains IANA actions, such as creating or updating an IANA registry, then IANA will start their processing when the document is approved for publication.
+IANA processing usually takes place in parallel with editing, and until the processing is completed, the document's queue state will have the `*A` (IANA) flag appended to it (e.g., `EDIT*A`).

-Occasionally IANA processing can take longer than editing, for example, if IANA are waiting for a designated expert to respond, in which case the document will be moved to `IANA` state until the IANA processing is complete.
+Occasionally IANA processing can take longer than editing, for example, if IANA is waiting for a designated expert to respond.
+In which case, the document will be moved to `IANA` state, where it will stay until the IANA processing is complete.
+Once IANA has completed their actions, the document will enter `RFC-EDITOR` state.

 # Final internal review (RFC-EDITOR)